 You can copy the parent theme files by going to the Files tab on the plugin.
 Select the files you want to copy and click on the Copy Selected to Child Theme button.
 Now you can add any custom code to these files.

 You can change the thumbnail of the Child theme which previews on the Themes panel.
 On the Files tab you can upload your preferred image to replace the Child Theme’s preview image.

 You can not delete the parent theme, the parent theme function will be inherited by the child theme.
 Initially, the child theme does not have any functions, so it has to inherit functions.

 Now you can delete the Child theme Configurator plugin safely.
-It will not cause any issue to the Child Theme.
+It will not cause any issue with the Child Theme.

-You can post your comments on the comment box below.
+You can post your comments in the comment box below.
 Any queries/suggestions are welcome.

 - How to Enable WooCommerce Autofill Checkout Address with Google - August 15, 2021

 - How to Manage Affiliate Links Professionally - August 8, 2021